SRombauts/SQLiteCpp/README.md

 ## Getting started
 ### Installation

-To use this wrapper, you need to add the 10 SQLiteC++ source files from the src/ directory in your project code base, and compile/link against the sqlite library.
+To use this wrapper, you need to add the SQLiteC++ source files from the src/ directory in your project code base, and compile/link against the sqlite library.

 The easiest way to do this is to add the wrapper as a library.
 The "CMakeLists.txt" file defining the static library is provided in the root directory, so you simply have to add_subdirectory(SQLiteCpp) to you main CMakeLists.txt and link to the "SQLiteCpp" wrapper library.

-Thus this SQLiteCpp repository can directly be used as a Git submoldule.
+Thus this SQLiteCpp repository can be directly used as a Git submoldule.
+See the [SQLiteCpp_Example](https://github.com/SRombauts/SQLiteCpp_Example) side repository for a standalone "from scratch" example.

-Under Debian/Ubuntu/Mint Linux, install the libsqlite3-dev package.
+Under Debian/Ubuntu/Mint Linux, you can install the libsqlite3-dev package if you don't want to use the embedded sqlite3 library.

-### Building examples and unit-tests:
+### Building example and unit-tests:

 Use git to clone the repository.
 Then init and update submodule "googletest".